USS Dickerson: World War II

 Dickerson was assigned to the Neutrality Patrol at Key West and except for brief duty at New London with Submarine Squadron 2 in October 1940, remained on patrol in the Caribbean until October 1941.
 During this time she searched for and recovered six survivors of Libby Maine in September.
 After American entry into the war she was sent to Naval Station Argentia, Newfoundland, where she continued to patrol and escorted one convoy to Iceland and return (December 1941 – January 1942).

-By March 1942, Dickerson was back at Norfolk for coastal patrol and escort duty.
+By March 1942, Dickerson was back at Norfolk for coastal patrol and escort duty alongside USCGC Dione.
 On 19 March, while returning to Norfolk, she sighted an unidentified ship which fired on the destroyer and badly damaged the charthouse.
-Four of Dickerson's crew was killed, including her commanding officer, Lieutenant Commander J. K. Reybold.
+Four of Dickerson's crew was killed, including her commanding officer.
 The attacking ship was identified as a nervous merchantman, Liberator, and Dickerson continued on to Norfolk for repairs.
 She returned to duty in April and escorted convoys between Norfolk and Key West until August; between Key West and New York until October; and between New York and Cuba until January 1943.

 In the first half of 1943, Dickerson operated in the Caribbean and escorted tanker convoys to Gibraltar and Algiers.
 She joined the Card hunter-killer group at Casablanca in June for offensive operations in the middle Atlantic.
 Between 17 July and 13 August, she sailed to Derry, Northern Ireland, for exercises with British Fleet units, returning to Charleston, S.C., for conversion to a high-speed transport.